hg-chung/DPIR/README.md

 python evaluation.py --conf confs/maneki.conf --datadir Photometric --dataname maneki --basedir output
 ```

+## Result
+You can train multi-view multi-light dataset(DiLiGenT-MV Dataset) or photometric dataset.

 ## Citation
 If you find this work useful in your research, please consider citing:
 ```